 - E-mail containing confidential information sent to the wrong recipient(s)

 - Disposing of documents that contain sensitive information without shredding them first

-- Known uses of insecure (weak) passwords or sharing of passwords
+- Known uses of insecure (weak) passwords, sharing, actual/suspected loss or theft of passwords

 - Insecure physical access to network and/or server closets or other areas that should be secure